Hvondol94/mastery/READ-ME.md

 a more detailed greeting.
-Hello!
+Hello! editing in github